MOXA-ISD/iiot-guide/docs/get-started/uc-8100-series/index.md

 # ThingsPro Installation (for UC-8100-ME Series)

 In this guide, we will be upgrading the UC-8100-ME Series to the newest firmware and installing ThingsPro onto the UC-8100-ME Series.
+You could also check the official [ThingsPro® Gateway Quick Installation Guide](https://www.moxa.com/doc/man/ThingsPro_Gateway_QIG_e3.0.pdf) for more infomation.

 ## Prerequisites